Charlie Sivuarapik: Biography

 Charlie Sivuarapik was born in approximately 1911 in northern Quebec, Canada.
 When he was about 40, he moved to a village that was being newly settled by the Hudson's Bay Company named Puvirnituq (population: 1692 as of the 2011 census).
 Sivuarapik was ill with tuberculosis for much of his life, which prevented him from participating in the traditional male role of hunting in his community.
 In efforts to support his family economically, he turned to stone carving.

 Charlie's career was first influenced by James Houston who visited Puvirnituq in 1948 and 1950 to encourage many in the area to begin carving as a means of livelihood.
-Peter Murdoch, the founder of the Federation des cooperatives du Nouveau-Quebec and the co-manager of the Hudson's Bay Company, and Father Andre Steinmann, patron of the Puvirnituq Sculptors Society, were also early mentors of Sivuarapik's.
-They taught him how to evaluate and price Inuit artwork by promoting an environment of shared critiques among the artists of the Cooperative, pushing them to strive for better quality carvings.
+Peter Murdoch, the founder of the Federation des cooperatives du Nouveau-Quebec and the co-manager of the Hudson's Bay Company, and Father André Steinmann, patron of the Puvirnituq Sculptors Society, were also early mentors of Sivuarapik's.
+They taught him how to evaluate and price Inuit artwork, by promoting an environment of shared critiques among the artists of the Cooperative, pushing them to strive for better quality carvings.

 Sivuarapik studied his own anatomy to obtain a more precise understanding of proportion and shape.
 He first worked with ivory mainly depicting otters, but transitioned to stone human figures with realistic, expressive facial features captured mid-activity after 1953.
 His carvings grew in size from small, hand held objects to larger pieces of stone, and he often used secondary materials to distinguish hunting objects, such as knives and spears.
 By 1955, Charlie's sculpture was more dynamic through the complex use of negative space, and his unique portrayal of mythological scenes in a realistic manner.
 Charlie was also versed in the European style of printmaking.
 Sivuarapik's excellence at carving allowed him to found the Carvers Association of Puvirnituq, today the Cooperative Association of Puvirnituq, a part of the Federation of Cooperatives of Northern Quebec.